Tip

 CWT: False

-But the most important information are the wavelet filters coefficients, which are used in Discrete Wavelet Transform.
-These coefficients can be obtained via the dec_lo, Wavelet.dec_hi, rec_lo and rec_hi attributes, which corresponds to lowpass and highpass decomposition filters and lowpass and highpass reconstruction filters respectively:
+But the most important bits of information are the wavelet filters coefficients, which are used in Discrete Wavelet Transform.
+These coefficients can be obtained via the Wavelet.dec_lo, dec_hi, rec_lo, and the rec_hi attributes, which correspond to lowpass & highpass decomposition filters, and lowpass & highpass reconstruction filters respectively:

 Another way to get the filters data is to use the filter_bank attribute, which returns all four filters in a tuple: